What Is Passive Liveness Detection & Why You Need It

 For most businesses, the subscription licensing model delivers a more consistent stream of value.
 It ensures you always have the latest security features and fraud detection updates without needing another major purchase.
 This approach turns a significant capital expense into a predictable operating expense, making it easier to budget for and scale as your user base grows.

-Factors That Influence Pricing and ROI
+Key Factors That Influence Pricing and Your ROI

 Beyond the pricing model, several factors determine the cost of a passive liveness solution.
 The sophistication of the technology is a major one.
 Solutions that offer robust Presentation Attack Detection (PAD) and comply with high-security standards like ISO/IEC 30107-3 naturally come at a premium because they provide a much stronger defense against spoofing.
 The demand for systems that deliver security without sacrificing user experience also plays a role in pricing.